Mater Christi Trust

 • To reach high levels of achievement for all so that children can reach their full potential;

-• To meet individual needs through a wide range of provision, providing differentiation that aims to remove any barriers to learning;
+• To meet individual needs through a wide range of provision, providing adaptation and differentiation that aims to remove any barriers to learning;

 • Where children are underachieving and/or identified as having special educational needs, the school provides for these additional needs in a variety of ways and might use a combination of these approaches to address targets identified for individual pupils: